The Ultimate Guide to Trekking in Darjeeling for 2025: Trails, Tips, Weather & Treasures

 Darjeeling, with its breathtaking view of the mighty Kanchenjunga mountain range on the northern horizon, miles of lush tea gardens, historical monuments, and the scenic Singalila ridge is a paradise for trekking enthusiasts!
 If you’re looking for some of the best day trekking trips in Darjeeling, then we have an array of the best hiking trails for day trekking in Darjeeling for you to consider.
 Here are some fantastic options that will leave you in awe of nature’s beauty.

 The Dhotrey Tonglu Tumling Manebhanjyang circuit is a picturesque 17 km day trekking route in Darjeeling, perfect for those seeking a leisurely yet scenic adventure.
-This one-day trek offers a glimpse of the breathtaking landscapes that Darjeeling is renowned for.
+This is a gentle one-day trek through dense forests leading to Tonglu and Tumling, offering mesmerizing views of the Kanchenjunga range.

 This day-trekking trip begins with a two-hour drive from Darjeeling to the quaint village of Dhotrey.
 From here, the trekking trail leads you on an easy 5 km hike to Tonglu.
 As you walk, you’ll pass through a serene forest dominated by towering conifer trees, eventually reaching the Tonglu ridge at an impressive elevation of 3001 meters above sea level.